 Avril put himself between the bondsan and Zin, who was still unconscious on the floor.

 Laurill darted forward, but she gasped and hesitated as two of the bondsan, tranquilizer guns held ready, stepped up on to the ramp into the assault vehicle.

 Avril shouted, “I jammed them.
 Go!”

-Laurill still hesitated, and Avril advanced to put himself between her and the bondsan closest to her, determined that at least Laurill should get away.
+Laurill still hesitated, and Avril advanced to draw the bondsan to him, determined that Laurill at least should get away.
 He recoiled when he saw the bondsan and understood Laurill’s hesitation.

 Where the bondsan’s left eye should have been, there was a black and bloody hole.

 Avril scanned the other bondsan and saw a man with a similar wound on his forehead.
 He remembered the loud gunshots that had preceded the deaths of four bondsan in Taral.